Heymity/MolecularLibCore/README.md

 •	IsWithin(this float v, float min, float max) :bool
 •	IsBetween(this float v, float min, float max) :bool

 Lerp stands for Linear interpolation.
-The lerp functions here are unclamped, for the clamped ones and the ones for Vectors check UnityEngine.Mathf.Lerp and Vector.Lerp.
+The Lerp functions here are unclamped, for the clamped ones and the ones for Vectors check UnityEngine.Mathf.Lerp and Vector.Lerp.

 The InverseLerp methods do the opposite of the lerp, instead of getting a value that is t% of the way between a and b, it gets the t% value of a given value v between a and b.
 For a more in-depth explanation of this, check [this](https://youtu.be/NzjF1pdlK7Y?t=539) video by Freya Holmer.